iblech/sshlatex/README.md

 ## Purely local usage

-Because of the pre-start feature, sshlatex can even make sense if you run it purely locally.
+Because of the prestart feature, sshlatex can even make sense if you run it purely locally.
 Call `sshlatex localhost foo.tex`.